sourcegraph/handbook/content/engineering/cloud/index.md

 1. Any user or organization can use Sourcegraph Cloud with both the private and public code that they care about in a secure way.

+## Milestones

+1. Any user can add public code from github.com, gitlab.com and bitbucket.org
+    - Code is indexed.
+    - It's easy to search over only their code (vs all public code).
+2. Any user or organization can use Sourcegraph Cloud for free before it's GA
+    - No plaintext tokens or secrets anywhere (including gitserver .git/config remotes).
+    - All private repository content are only decryptable by Sourcegraph services.
+        - Gitserver.
+        - Searcher and code intel caches.
+        - Any other service that needs access to repository contents needs to be able to decrypt what it needs on the fly.
+3. Sign-up and on-boarding of new users is fast, obvious and painless
+    - Adding your repos with a nice UI flow that leverages the OAuth tokens from signing up with the code host, where you can select repositories easily.
+    - Permissions and repo syncing progress is clear to the user and doesn’t take too long.
+    - Progress on repo indexing is clear to the user and doesn’t take too long.
+4. Sourcegraph Cloud is Generally Available (GA)
+    - Abuse protection: API rate limiting, DDoS mitigation, limiting user accounts.
+    - Scalable syncing of permissions, repos, changesets.
+    - High availability, SLOs, etc.
+    - Billing and subscriptions.
+        - Based on size (i.e. GB) of all repositories and selected feature set.

 ## Contact

 - #cloud channel or @cloud-team in Slack